xingshuangs/iot-communication/tutorial/README-S7-EN.md

 Communication uses lazy loading.
 The connection is triggered only when reading or writing.
 CheckConnected function will return true after reading or writing.

+> 2、What about getting exceptions after PLC shutdown and automatically connecting after PLC restarts?

+Disconnection reconnects is supported.
+If the PLC has been disconnected, the reconnection is triggered in each time of reading and writing operation.

+> 3、When the feedback error message is "This service was not implemented on the module or a frame error was reported",
+> what is the reason?

+Message in chinese： 未在模块上实现此服务或报告了帧错误 <br>
+The PLC does not have the address block data, or the address data does not support access.

-> 2、Maximum read/write data byte size during PLC communication?
+> 4、Maximum read/write data byte size during PLC communication?

 Depend on different types of PLC PDULength, S1200 = 240, S1500 = 960.
 In a word there are 240, 480, 960.<br>
 The maximum read byte array size is 222 = 240 - 18, 462 = 480 - 18, 942 = 960 - 18.<br>